How Jason Kidd built a successful career. Explore key moments that defined the journey.

 In 2020, Jason Kidd won an NBA championship as an assistant coach for the Los Angeles Lakers.

-In 2020, Jason Kidd won his second NBA championship when the Los Angeles Lakers defeated the Miami Heat in 6 games in the NBA Finals.
-This was his first championship as a coach at any level.
+In 2020, Jason Kidd won his second NBA championship when the Lakers defeated the Miami Heat in six games during the NBA Finals, marking his first championship as a coach.

-On June 28, 2021, Jason Kidd was hired as the head coach of the Dallas Mavericks after Rick Carlisle's resignation.
+On June 28, 2021, Jason Kidd was hired as the head coach of the Dallas Mavericks, succeeding Rick Carlisle.

-In 2021, Jason Kidd reunited with the Mavericks organization to become the franchise's head coach.
+In 2021, Jason Kidd reunited with the Dallas Mavericks organization to become the franchise's head coach.

-On May 6, 2024, the Dallas Mavericks signed Jason Kidd to a multi-year contract extension.
+On May 6, 2024, the Mavericks signed Jason Kidd to a multi-year contract extension.

 On April 24, 2025, it was announced that Jason Kidd had joined the ownership group of English Premier League club Everton.